takeimo/Tierer/README.md

 * **Source Code**: Released under the [MIT License](LICENSE), inherited from the original repository.
 * **Pretrained Weights**: The checkpoints automatically fetched from Hugging Face are derived from the original research and trained on academic datasets (such as MegaDepth).
 Users are responsible for ensuring compliance with original research licenses when utilizing these models.
+* **Sample Media**: The sample image `input_images/moon.jpg` originates from the public-domain NASA Apollo 11 archive (Buzz Aldrin on the Moon, photographed by Neil Armstrong), inherited from the original project.